Group therapy schedule

 - Support group: Open to the campus community; participants do not need to be current CS clients.

-*All fall 2020 groups are held online, and members are asked to participate from a location in Nevada, due to mental health licensing requirements.
+*All spring 2021 groups are held online, and members are asked to participate from a location in Nevada, due to mental health licensing requirements.

 Body acceptance group (therapy group)

-The Body Acceptance Group is provided to University students of all genders who struggle with body image and appearance concerns.
+The Body Acceptance Group is provided via Zoom to UNR students of all genders who struggle with body image and appearance concerns.
 We strive to reduce appearance bias, promote body acceptance, and develop self-compassion in this group.
-Through an evidence-based, structured program, group members will learn information and practice skills to reduce appearance preoccupation, change appearance assumptions and negative body talk, address checking and avoidance behaviors, and build a more positive relationship with their physical self.
+Through an evidence-based, structured program, group members will learn information and practice skills to reduce appearance preoccupation, change appearance assumptions and negative body talk, address body checking and avoidance behaviors, and build a more positive relationship with their physical self.
+The group consists of 8 WEEKLY 1.5-HOUR ZOOM SESSIONS and requires group members to attend all of them.
+If a group member misses a group session, they will be asked to schedule a 45-minute makeup session prior to the next group session.

 Emotion regulation (dialectical behavior therapy) group (therapy group)